Minnesota North Stars: Radio

 Al Shaver did all radio play-by-play except in 1992–93, when he did radio play-by-play on non televised games.
 He also missed some games when he did the high school hockey tournament in a number of years.
 Shaver's replacements were Bob Kurtz (1979–80), Ted Robinson (1980–81 and 1981–82), Frank Mazzocco (1986–87), Ralph Strangis (1990–91).
 In 1992–93, Doug McLeod did radio play-by-play on televised games with various analysts including Doug Woog, Tom Vannelli, and Wally Shaver.

 Shaver did not follow the North Stars when they moved to Dallas in 1993, opting to stay in the Twin Cities.
 He called University of Minnesota men's hockey for several seasons, then retired in 1996.
 Shaver came out of retirement for one season in 2000, when the NHL returned to Minnesota with the debut of the Minnesota Wild, calling their games during their inaugural season in 2000–01.

 After retiring as a player, Reid spent 12 years as color commentator for the North Stars.
 After the team's move to Dallas, Reid continued as an analyst for NCAA hockey.
 He and Bob Kurtz have been part of the radio broadcast team for the Minnesota Wild since the team's inaugural season in 2000.

 Although Strangis had a great deal of broadcast experience, his tryout as color commentator on the Minnesota North Stars radio network was a longshot; other better-known sportscasters received more air time during the auditioning process.
 The five potential candidates split up a game as guest commentators alongside Al Shaver, then voice of the Minnesota North Stars.
 The two better-known talents each took a period and then the three longshots split up the third, with Strangis going last.
 When Al Shaver was asked who he liked the best, he chose Strangis.
 Ralph shone in his audition, with the perfect ability to complement Shaver's play-by-play with insights from the players and his own intimate knowledge of the game.
-When the Stars moved to Dallas in 1993, Shaver decided to not to migrate south with the franchise and retired.
+When the Stars moved to Dallas in 1993, Shaver decided not to migrate south with the franchise and retired.
 After three more seasons as color commentator (teaming with Mike Fornes), Strangis migrated to the play-by-play mic, effectively cementing his status as the "Voice of the Stars."